AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Generative design software can quickly generate a wide range of design options based on the specific constraints and goals you provide.

-This helps speed up the design process, cut down on development costs, and can lead to more creative and innovative solutions.
+This helps speed up the design process, reduces development costs, and can lead to more creative and innovative solutions.

 2. Predictive maintenance

 Manufacturers can predict equipment failures and perform proactive maintenance by leveraging machine learning algorithms.
-These models are trained using data from the machines, such as temperature, vibration, sound, and more.
+These models are trained using data from the machines, including temperature, vibration, sound, and other relevant parameters.

 As the models process this data, they can forecast potential issues, enabling preventative maintenance and minimizing downtime.